Fit as a Mama Bear

 Oats, almond butter, maple syrup, ccacao powder, collagen powder, and dates in measuring cups with text labels over top.

-How To Make Protein Cookies
+How To Make the No-Bake Protein Cookie Recipe

 Mini food processor with oats and dates in it.